nicholaslantz/pumpkin-mines/README.md

 If you desire to actually install it, just copy the binary to any location that is on your PATH. (type echo $PATH in a terminal to see directories in your path).
-Once this done, type
+Once this is done, type

 ```
 $ pumpkin-mines